 Vivienne is on the Editorial Board of LexisNexis PSL (Competition).

 Vivienne started her career in the London law firm, Stephenson Harwood.
 On further qualification as a New York Attorney, she moved to the Washington D.C. office of the leading New York firm, Winthrop, Stimson, Putnam & Roberts (now part of Pillsbury).
-There, she worked with Peter Sutherland, the former EU Competition Commissioner, and helped establish the firm's Brussels office.
+There, she worked on US antitrust and merger clearance problems, as well as advising on a wide range of EU and trade law matters, spanning banking to environmental regulations, and lobbying on GATT/WTO issues.
+She helped establish the firm's Brussels office.

 Vivienne earned her law degree from Cambridge University, where she was a Norfolk County Scholar and University Exhibitioner.
 She won a Wiener Anspach scholarship to study at the Université Libre de Bruxelles, Belgium, where she was awarded a Grand Distinction in her Masters in the law of the European Communities.
 While in Brussels, she also worked as a legal translator (French) for the leading Belgian law firm De Bandt, Van Hecke, Lagae & Van Bael.